aiidateam/aiida-core/docs/source/installation.rst

 The following points may be helpful:

-* When switching to using virtual environments make sure to outcomment your path settings for older aiida installs.
+* When switching to using virtual environments make sure to outcomment your path settings for older AiiDA installs.
 * Whenever you pull from github you may have to run `pip install -e` again.
 This updates dependencies and entry points.
 * If you work on feature branches you may want to install them in a separate virtual environment, to avoid frequently running `pip install` when switching between branches.
 * The same applies to any plugins you may be working on.